CWHP Home | Alphabetical Index | Topical Index

 Helen Deane Markham was brought up in Springfield,

 MA, where she attended the public schools.
-She studied at Wellesley College,
+She graduated from Wellesley College,

 then attended Brown University to pursue a graduate degree in biology, and took